 When can we play it, and on what?

-Doom Eternal will release on November 22 for the Xbox One, PlayStation 4, Nintendo Switch, and PC.
-Those whowill get the “Rip and Tear Pack,” which includes a Battlemode Revenant skin, remixed version of the “Cultist Base” campaign level, and a throwback skin for the shotgun.
+Doom Eternal will release on March 20 for the Xbox One, PlayStation 4, Google Stadia, and PC.
+A Nintendo Switch version will launch at a later date.
+Those who will get the “Rip and Tear Pack,” which includes a Battlemode Revenant skin, remixed version of the “Cultist Base” campaign level, and a throwback skin for the shotgun.

 The Deluxe Edition of the game includes the Year One Pass, which will give you access to two campaign expansions, as well as special Slayer skin and Classic Weapons Sound Pack.